LoLA: Low-Rank Linear Attention With Sparse Caching: Introduction

-Additional use of sparse attention \cite{scatterbrain} can improve linear attention's low-rank approximation.
-Previously, \mbox{LoLCATs~\cite{lolcat}} exploited locality in natural language by augmenting feature-map-based linear attention with sliding-window attention~\cite{based}.
-Furthermore, this method demonstrates that pretrained Transformers can be distilled into linear attention architectures (see also the concurrent work~\cite{mambainllama,phimamba,llamba}).
-The use of distillation and sliding-window attention performs well for short-context tasks.
-These models, however, struggle to recall critical, long-term facts that fall outside the sliding window.
+Additional use of sparse attention \citep{scatterbrain} can improve linear attention's recall; however, hybrid approaches often only focus on local information with sliding window attention~\citep{based,lolcat, liger, lizard}.
+These approaches can struggle to recall critical, long-term facts that fall outside the window.

-This raises our fundamental research question: \begin{leftbar} \itshape How can associative memory for language models be improved with a finite memory footprint? \end{leftbar}
+This raises our fundamental research question: \begin{leftbar} \itshape How can long term associative memory for subquadratic language models be improved? \end{leftbar}